 Long before she began working at Alpenglow Sports in Tahoe City, California, owner Brendan Madigan knew Emily Burke was special.

-“Emily’s family has shopped at Alpenglow for decades,” Madigan says.
+“Emily’s family has shopped at Alpenglow for decades,” Madigan said.
 “Since her youth, she’s craved a position at the shop, and she let me know it.”

 Flash forward over a decade later, and 21-year-old Burke is now an all-star Alpenglow employee, making waves in the store with her unique ability to connect with customers, as well as her outstanding passion for all things outdoors.

-Burke was enthusiastic and downright persistent about joining the Alpenglow team, says Madigan, reflecting back to first time when she first approached him about a job.
+Burke was enthusiastic and downright persistent about joining the Alpenglow team, said Madigan, reflecting back to first time when she first approached him about a job.

 And so, in June 2017 they made it official.
 Burke began working at Alpenglow during her summer break from Vassar College, where she’s a senior studying earth science.

 “She is definitely youngest new staff member that we’ve hired since I purchased the shop in 2011,” Madigan said.
 “We do look forward to bringing more and more college students on board for seasonal positions when applicable.
 Younger folks have fantastic new ideas that can be easily implemented in a small business environment as well as insight into the habits of their generation.”

 Joining an experienced and older staff, Burke quickly found confidence both in merchandising and customer service.